donet-server/donet/docs/01-Introduction.md

 <img src="./images/cluster_diagram.png" width=50% />

-DoNet can be configured to serve as all these roles under one daemon, which is handy for development on your local machine.
+DoNet can be configured to serve as all these services under one daemon[^3], which is handy for development on your local machine.
 For a production environment, many instances of DoNet can be running on different machines and configured to serve as one service each.
 This configuration would be in a **.toml file** that the DoNet daemon would read on startup.
 The program will look for a `daemon.toml` file by default, but you can specify a different file name via argument.
 (See `donet --help` for more information.)

+[^3]: Note in the diagram that every service requires its own Message Director service.
+All of the services' MDs make connections to the 'upstream MD', which in this case would be directly to the master message director.
+Therefore, the DoNet daemon will always boot up a Message Director instance.
+This is why it is a required section in the TOML configuration file, and also why it is not included under the 'services' section.

 <br>